Low-impact production

 Responsible supply chain

-Brunvoll’s suppliers are subject to our environmental criteria in addition to screening on quality, price and delivery precision.
-Through our purchasing policy, we favour long-term partnerships and the use of local suppliers when they can offer competitive conditions.
-Our suppliers are made familiar with our ethical guidelines, and it is a prerequisite that they comply with international law on wages, working conditions and health & safety.
-Our supplier mapping shows that a large portion (>80%) of our Tier 1 suppliers are situated in the Nordics and northern Europe.
+Our suppliers are familiar with our ethical guidelines, and it is a prerequisite that they comply with international law on wages, working conditions and health & safety.
+Our supplier mapping shows that a large portion (>80%) of our Tier 1 suppliers are in the Nordics and northern Europe.
+We have a high ratio of upstream goods transported by truck and downstream goods transported by sea freight.
+2023 was the first year we measured emissions from the transportation of goods.

-Suppliers mapping
+Suppliers mapping steel and castings

 Material consumption and circularity